 Here at Minc Law, we can take almost any online defamation case and offer a solution.
 We work hard on behalf of our clients to remove negative and unwanted content from the internet, but unfortunately content cannot always be removed.
 When content removal isn’t an option, we recommend utilizing online reputation management services.

-Online reputation management (ORM) is a better option than legal content removal in cases where:
+Generally, getting content removed with legal services is almost always a better option than suppressing content.
+However, online reputation management (ORM) is a better option than legal content removal in cases where:

 - the content is still newsworthy;

 - the content is related to a serious crime;